barumau/pandunia/engli/index.md

 ## Coming soon...

-New and improved version of Pandunia will be published in March 2021.
+New and improved version of Pandunia will be finalized in August 2021.
-Version 2.0 includes improved grammatical structures, more logical structure words, and new and changed words.
+Version 2.0 includes simpler grammar, more international word forms, and many new words.

 ## How to learn it?